 LED Lighting To Be Installed Inside September 11 Memorial & Museum

-NYPA is investing $1 million in energy-efficient LED lighting upgrades to reduce greenhouse gas emissions and costs.
+NYPA is investing $1 million in energy-efficient LED lighting upgrades to reduce greenhouse gas emissions and costs at the September 11 Memorial & Museum.

 The New York Power Authority (NYPA) is funding and implementing the installation of new LED lighting inside the National September 11 Memorial & Museum in Manhattan.
 The $1 million lighting improvement project includes the replacement of up to 3,000 LED lighting fixtures, improving lighting quality at the museum while reducing energy usage and costs of the LEED Gold certified building.